 What is an Action Priority Matrix?

-An Action Priority Matrix makes it easier to make decisions and sets out clearly which activities must be finished on time and which activities can be omitted or performed at a later time.
+An Action Priority Matrix or APM makes it easier to make decisions and sets out clearly which activities must be finished on time and which activities can be omitted or performed at a later time.
 An Action Priority Matrix is a simple diagramming technique that helps you choose which activities to prioritize in order to make the most efficient use of your time.
-In an Action Priority Matrix the Efforts of the activity (x-axis) are plotted perpendicularly on the Impact/ detailing (y-axis).
+In an APM the Efforts of the activity (x-axis) are plotted perpendicularly on the Impact/ detailing (y-axis).

 This creates four possibilities: